Monday/Wednesday: 2:30pm – 4:20pm

 Grant evaluation, Part 2

-*READING RESPONSE #12 DUE – Write 1-2 paragraphs per organization.
-Discuss in detail what you find strong or not so strong in each application relative to our RFP.
+*READING RESPONSE #11 DUE – Write 1-2 paragraphs for each of the following four organizations.
+Discuss in detail what you find strong or not so strong in their materials according to the criteria in our RFP.

 Wednesday, March 28th